Guard Your Financial Data

-According to the Federal Trade Commission (FTC), the emails pretend to be from businesses the potential victims deal with - for example, their Internet service provider (ISP), online payment service or bank.
-The fraudsters tell recipients that they need to "update" or "validate" their billing information to keep their accounts active, and direct them to a "look-alike" Web site of the legitimate business, further tricking consumers into thinking they are responding to a bona fide request.
-Unknowingly, consumers submit their financial information - not to the businesses - but the scammers, who use it to order goods and services and obtain credit.
+According to the Federal Trade Commission (FTC), the emails pretend to be from businesses that potential victims deal with such as their Internet service provider (ISP), online payment service or bank.
+The fraudsters tell recipients that they need to “update” or “validate” their billing information to keep their accounts active, and direct them to a “look-alike” website of the legitimate business, further tricking consumers into thinking they are responding to a bona fide request.
+Unknowingly, consumers submit their financial information – not to the businesses – but the scammers, who use it to order good and services and obtain credit.

 To avoid getting caught by one of these scams, the FTC, the nation’s consumer protection agency, offers this guidance:

 · If you get an email that warns you, with little or no notice, that an account of yours will be shut down unless you reconfirm your billing information, do not reply or click on the link in the email.
 Instead, contact the company cited in the email using a telephone number or website address you know to be genuine.

 · Avoid emailing personal and financial information.
 Before submitting financial information through a website, look for the “lock” icon on the browser’s status bar.
 It signals that your information is secure during transmission.